Santoshrao Gode: Early life

 Gode was born to Shri Vyankatrao & Manoramabai Gode at Kharangna Gode, Wardha District on 29 August 1925.
 He completed his graduation in Bachelor of Arts from Morris College, Nagpur University.
 He was married to Smt.
 Sindhutai Gode on 19 May 1952.
 They have three sons who are presently settled in Nagpur & Wardha.

+Career

+He was a Member of the Parliament of India having been elected to the 6th Lok Sabha from Wardha Lok Sabha constituency in Maharashtra in 1977.